Sir Haydn (locomotive): Return visits to Corris

+Models

+Bachmann of the USA is planning to release two liveries of Sir Haydn in HOn30 (OO9 as it is known to the UK).

 In fiction

-Sir Haydn is the basis for the character Sir Handel from The Railway Series by the Rev. W. Awdry and Thomas & Friends running on the fictional Skarloey Railway and formerly on the Mid Sodor Railway.
+The character Sir Handel in The Railway Series and Thomas & Friends is based on Sir Haydn.

 In the 1980s, the Talyllyn Railway repainted Sir Haydn to represent Sir Handel.
 Christopher Awdry wrote this into the 1985 book Great Little Engines, explaining that Sir Handel was visiting the line to help out.
 An incident in which Sir Haydn ran into a tree branch and was given a bandage and eyepatch was turned into a story in the book, with almost no alteration from the real event.